jpetitto/jpetitto.github.io/about.md

 ## About me

-My name is John and I'm a software engineer living in Austin, TX.
-I currently work in the [Mobile Innovation Lab](http://www.ibm.com/innovation/milab) at IBM.
+I'm a software engineer currently living in Los Angeles, CA. I work for [Wallaby Financial](https://www.walla.by/) doing Android development.
+Previously I worked at IBM's [Mobile Innovation Lab](http://www.ibm.com/innovation/milab).

-I mainly talk about Android and other related topics on my blog.
+You'll mostly find me writing about Android on my blog.
 I'm also interested in functional programming, compilers, API design, and open source software.

 You can reach me by [email](mailto:john.petitto@gmail.com) or find me on any of the following networks: